oahsnail/joey-bot-discord/README.md

 ###### Image Processing

 - !grayscale (image-url) - Returns the grayscaled version of the same image.
+- !facedetect (image-url) - Returns the same image with faces marked

 Note: mcannounce works through utilizing the discordSRV spigot plugin to connect to the minecraft server.